Truly x Sugarfina Collection® Debuts World's First Hard Seltzer-Infused Candy

 Truly Hard Seltzer is always looking for new and unexpected ways for drinkers to enjoy hard seltzer, whether it's launching a new mix pack like the recent release of Truly Punch or crossing over into new food and beverage categories.
 Last year, Truly released hard seltzer-infused ice creams and sorbets in partnership with Tipsy Scoop and earlier this month, launched its own line of Freeze Pops.
 Drinkers are looking and asking for what's next from Truly, and a partnership with a renowned candy brand like Sugarfina was a natural fit.

-"Both Truly and Sugarfina are known for bringing new flavors and innovation to consumers," said Casey O'Neill, "There's something so fun about dreaming up different ways that drinkers can experience Truly, and the fruitiness and sweetness of gummy bears made this collaboration a perfect fit for Truly."
+"Both Truly and Sugarfina are known for bringing new flavors and innovation to consumers," said Casey O'Neill, Director of Product Development.
+"There's something so fun about dreaming up different ways that drinkers can experience Truly, and the fruitiness and sweetness of gummy bears made this collaboration a perfect fit for Truly."

 While the gummies are infused with Truly Tropical flavors, the alcohol itself is cooked off in the production process, making the gummies themselves nonalcoholic.
 The collection is available on Sugarfina.com starting June 28th and includes a Candy Bento Box® for $30.00, plus individual Candy Cubes® for $8.95.